 You will receive an e-mail confirmation as soon as you complete the online registration form and process full payment.
 In that email there will be a link with a welcome letter and important information for the start of camp.
 There will also be a link and passcode sent to your registered email prior to the start of the class.

 We do not give refunds for no-shows or children who miss class for any reason.
 Campers who must miss their scheduled sessions may request different sessions if space is available.

 Are there make-up classes?

 We do not have make-up classes, partial enrollment discounts or scholarships.

 Will my child be repeating projects if he/she is registered for more than one session?

-What does my child do all day at camp?
+What does my child do during their class?

 What is the age breakdown?